 Fold the egg whites completely through through the coconut mixture.

 Form the haystacks using a boiled egg cup or small ice cream scoop.
-Keeping the inside of the egg cup slightly wet helps form the cookies.
+Keeping the inside of the egg cup slightly wet helps form the cookies and makes them easier to release.
+Some folks like to line the egg cup with plastic wrap.
+Chilling the dough may also help make them easier to form.

 Top each haystack with a piece of glace cherry or other dried fruits or nuts.